Hire the Right Candidate!

 Far more important are the actual skills and experiences a candidate brings to the job.
 Some candidates simply say they are “conservative” with no actual examples to prove their conservatism.

 Other candidates simply whitewash their past to fit the politics of the moment.
 This has been particularly true of RINOs (and even liberals) declaring themselves to be MAGA.
-Their past views still matter and should be explained.
+Their past views still matter and should be explained to your satisfaction so you can make a hiring decision.

 You are hiring someone to represent you in government.
 Vote like a business owner.